OAmAr/UConn-Transpo/semat/semeat-6.md

 ### Acceptable
 Requirements describe a solution acceptable to the stakeholders.
 The rate of cahnge to be agreed, requirements are low but, still have a lot of minor changes to work on.
+Our value is clear.

+### Fulfilled
+The system fully satifies the requirements and the need.
+Even though the product is not fully ready to launch.